SUR4J-S/Writeups/README.md

 **Step 3: Decode Morse Code:**

-   Upon analyzing the images, you'll find a User Comment in the metadata consisting of dashes and dots, resembling Morse code.
+   Upon analyzing the images, we'll find a User Comment in the metadata consisting of dashes and dots, resembling Morse code.
 For example, the comment may appear as `.. . -- -... .-.. -.--`.

-   To retrieve the actual flag, you need to join these Morse code segments in the order that reflects the arrangement of the original QR code pieces.
+   To retrieve the actual flag, we need to join these Morse code segments in the order that reflects the arrangement of the original QR code pieces.

    The order is: X7f4J9.jpg, L2b8Q3.jpg, P9v1Z6.jpg, H5k7W2.jpg.